18 May How Does Music Improve Our Mental and Physical Well-Being?

-Happiness is an expression of subjective well-being, existing as a blend of pleasant fleeting emotions and a deep satisfaction with one’s life, over the span of time.
+Happiness is an expression of subjective well-being.
+It exists as a blend of pleasant fleeting emotions and a deep satisfaction with one’s life, over the span of time.

-Well-being is all about maintaining balance over one’s emotions – both the positive and negative ones, being mindful of their individual experiences and expressing contentment for the life they’re living.
+Well-being is all about maintaining balance over one’s emotions.
+That means both the positive and negative ones, being mindful of their individual experiences and expressing contentment for the life they’re living.

-There’s a lot of evidence which shows that being in good physical health can also make you happier, and expressing positive emotions has a positive influence on your health.
+There’s a lot of evidence showing that being in good physical health can make you happier.
+Also, expressing positive emotions has a positive influence on your health.
 What this means is, if you have a healthy body, you’ll have a healthy mind and vice versa.

 How is music related to happiness?

-Happy music, which is generally faster paced and written in major key, gets our heart rate up and causes us to breathe faster.
+Happy, faster paced music written in major key gets our heart rate up and we breathe faster.
 This is a physiological state which is generally associated with a happier state of mind.